volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 React will match the first two elements and insert the third one.

-But adding an element at the beginning or in the middle has worst performance:
+But adding an element at the beginning or in the middle has a worse performance:

 ```jsx
 <ul>